 The Organization is exposed to credit risk resulting from the possibility that parties may default on their financial obligations.
 The Organization's maximum exposure to credit risk represents the sum of the carrying value of its cash, investments, accounts receivable, and agency trust funds.
 The Organization's cash, investments and agency trust funds are with a Canadian chartered bank and as a result management believes the risk of loss on these items to be remote.
-Management believes that the Organization's credit risk with respect to accounts receivable is limited.
+Management believes that the Organization's receivable is limited.
 The Organization manages its credit risk by reviewing accounts receivable aging and following up with outstanding amounts.